SEP007/resources/system-proposals.md

 Looking at it from a technical perspective means having a complete web application where all server-side code is written in Ruby and the front-end parts are written in [JavaScript](https://github.com/diaspora/diaspora/tree/develop/app/assets/javascripts) without supporting frameworks.

+**Cons in picking this**

+Challenging from a technical standpoint.
+No group member knows Ruby and the learning curve might be flat.
+Features requested are mostly boundled components such as chat-functionality which might be hard to divide into minor parts.

+**Pros in picking this**

+The novelty of the system and its potential learning outcome.
+If the group is willing to learn Ruby as a language which also means putting in some extra effort this system could yield a high learning outcome from a technical perspective.

 **Possible additions and changes**

 A list of possible features can be found on their [project site](https://wiki.diasporafoundation.org/Known_Issues_and_Feature_Requests).